Dadangdut33/Hush/README.md

 ## Building

 The app is build using cx_freeze.
 To build, run `python build.py build_exe`.
 The built app will be in the `build` folder.
-To make the installer, you can also run `python build.py bdist_msi` but this is limited so i use [inno setup](https://jrsoftware.org/isinfo.php) with the script located in [./installer.iss]
+To make the installer, you can also run `python build.py bdist_msi` but this is limited so i use [inno setup](https://jrsoftware.org/isinfo.php) which you can follow the example script located in [installer_example.iss](./installer_example.iss)

 # Attribution